archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

         where enterDecisionLevelWAL theVariable = do_up_and_ple (vs, (cnf `assignTrueFor` theVariable)) (exvWithValue theVariable:as) dpll ([],_) as = (SAT,as)

--- do_up_and_ple: do unit propagation && pure literal elmination
+-- do_up_and_ple: do unit propagation && pure literal elimination
 do_up_and_ple :: ([Variable], [Clause]) -> [VariableAssignement] ->(Satisfiability,[VariableAssignement])
 do_up_and_ple (vs,cnf) as = dpll (vs',cnf') as'
     where